Ruebennase/EventStoreML/README.md

 Each `.esml` file is an event store that defines its own structure and meaning.
 Its core consists of exactly one must-understand event type, `core.TypeDeclared@1`, expressed in pure JSON Schema.
 All other types, schemas, and instances are declared, validated, and evolved through events.

+---

+## Status: EXPERIMENTAL

+> EventStoreML is an active exploration.
+Its purpose is to test whether event-sourced systems can describe themselves purely through events.
+Feedback, discussion, and experiments are welcome — this effort is about discovering what works, and what does not.

+> EventStoreML is **not optimized for performance**.
+Its goal is to maximize **event-source-ness** – to express, store, and evolve everything as events, including schemas themselves.

+---